 I guess it is obvious why ‘Detective Conan’ is on this list.
-The genius of Conan in solving the cases and the thrill of the process of solving the mystery is really entertaining.
+The genius of Conan in solving the cases and the thrill of the process of solving the mystery is entertaining.
 This is still one of my favourite anime from my childhood days.
 Shinichi Kudou is a high school student.
 He is a genius when it comes to solving criminal cases.
 But during one of his cases, he follows a band of criminals and this is when he gets caught and the criminals inject him with an experimental drug.
 Shinichi does not die but his physical appearance becomes that of a child’s.
 Thankfully, his intelligence still prevails.
 He hides his true identity from everyone including his childhood friend, Ran Mouri.
 Her father is a private eye.
 Shinichi adopts the name of Conan Edogawa, inspired by two popular mystery writers and starts solving Ran’s father’s cases from behind the scenes.

 11. Youjo Senki (2017)

-‘Youjo Senki’ is a really entertaining anime.
+‘Youjo Senki’ is a fantasy, thriller anime.
 The reason the anime is on this list is because of the protagonist Tanya Degurechaff.
 She is an intellectual girl whose ruthless strategies and tactics are enough to mercilessly defeat the opposing armies.
 Tanya, however, in real-life is a man who denies the existence of God.
 So one day, Being X, who claims to be God, transports him to a world where magical warfare takes place and turns him into a small girl in an orphanage in the hopes that her desperation will make her believe in God.
 But Tanya is all set to prove Being X wrong.
 There are a total of 12 episodes in this anime with each episode being 24 minutes in length.
 Then there’s a sequel movie which came out in February this year.

 10. Steins: Gate